alto-wg/draft-alto-pv/services.md

 with fields:

 cost-type-names:
-: The `cost-type-names` field MUST only include the Path Vector cost type, unless explicitly documented by a future extension.
+: The `cost-type-names` field MUST include the Path Vector cost type, unless explicitly documented by a future extension.
 This also implies that the Path Vector cost type MUST be defined in the `cost-types` of the Information Resource Directory's `meta` field.